 To take prescription medication in school, a form must be filled out by both the parent and the student's doctor and uploaded to MagnusHealth.
 There is a generic form in Magnus, or you may use your doctor's form.
 Students have the option to carry their own medication, except for controlled medication (i.e., stimulants, suppressants, etc.).

 Hopkins employs three athletic trainers, licensed by the State of Connecticut’s Department of Public Health and nationally certified.
 Sometimes confused with personal trainers, athletic trainers require a higher degree of education (at least a Bachelor of Science degree) and specialize in athletic health care.
 Athletic trainers at Hopkins practice under the school’s consulting physicians.
-Hopkins’ athletic trainers Don Bagnall, Jillian Gleason and Christina Balsamo have over 50 years of combined experience in secondary school, clinic, collegiate and professional sports medicine settings.
+Hopkins’ athletic trainers Matthew Ferreira, Jillian Gleason and Christina Balsamo have over 40 years of combined experience in secondary school, clinic, and sports medicine settings.

 Athletic Trainers are available for all home athletic events and offer on site assistance.
 Additionally, Hopkins has a well-equipped athletic training room with ice, heat, extremity whirlpools, ultrasound, electric muscle stimulation and light laser.
 Also, there is equipment for therapeutic exercise and rehabilitation of muscular-skeletal injuries.
 Return to play is based upon the athletic trainer’s assessment of the student’s level of pain, range of motion, strength and functionality.